 Bursting with music therapy ideas is a good thing.
 Trying to funnel all of that energy and having zero clients in the beginning of my music therapy career was not as ideal.

-This was all happening around the time when e-books were popping up everywhere on the internet scene and I quickly realized that THIS is how I could channel my ideas.
+This was all happening around the time when e-books were popping up everywhere on the internet scene, and I’m putting that down to the fact that more businesses and individuals are deciding to branch out into selling digital products (check here for more information) because of the current technological world that we live in.
+It was then that I quickly realized that THIS is how I could channel my ideas.
 An e-book was something I could do from home, on my computer.
 It would take time (hours, days, months), but once it was done, that was it.
 I was finished with it forever!